yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 We schedule the link break with a scenario manager script.
 We also schedule changing the active clock parameter in the :ned:`MultiClock` modules in all nodes.
 Both changes are scheduled at 2s, halfway through the simulation:

 .. note:: We schedule the two changes at the same time, 2s.
-This is unrealistic (there is no mechanism here that detects the breakage of the time synchronization domains, so we switch the active clock manually with the scenario manager).
+This is unrealistic.
+There is no mechanism here that detects the breakage of the time synchronization domains, so we switch the active clock manually with the scenario manager.
+Even if there was such mechanism, switching to another time domain at exactly the same moment as the link break happens is unrealistic as well.

+.. **TODO** also, switching to another time domain at exactly the same moment is unrealistic as well (even if there was a mechanism)

 ..
 TODO switching from one domain and another is controlled manually -> BS exactly the same time -> BS